2023 Student-Led Teaching Awards

 Nominations should try to identify outstanding activity on the part of the teaching staff.
 Nominators might like to discuss some or all of the following:

-• engaging and challenging course content / delivery
+• engaging, challenging and accessible course content / delivery

 • offering guidance, inspiration, and support to students